antondotio/Chatty.io/README.md

 This will run the front end of the code and there will be a browser window that will automatically open on run.

+You can then just start using the app.
+Open another window to add another user and message away!

+This application can be used in both Chrome and Firefox.

 ### Changes

 I made a change to the way a user can change their nickname and color.
 Rather than using a text command, users must simply press the Update Profile button to open up a window that prompts the user to change their nickname or color or both.
 This way it's a lot more practical.